Royal Masonic School for Girls A GSG School Review

 Money matters

 Capital expenditure is underpinned by an endowment set up by the Masons and the school is a tenant of the site.
-Multitude of scholarships and exhibitions available at 11+ (academic, all-rounder, art, music and sport) and sixth form (performance arts added) typically offering 25 per cent discount on fees.
-Five per cent discount for siblings and 10 per cent for Forces families.
+Scholarships (academic, all-rounder, art, drama, music and sport) in year 7 and at sixth form, worth up to 25 per cent off fees.
 Means-tested bursaries available.
+In line with its charitable ethos, school offers a growing number of assisted boarding places to disadvantaged children.
+Sibling and Forces discount.

 The last word